 Release throttle lever and wait until engine has returned to idle speed.

-Shut off the engine using either ignition switch, emergency cut-out switch or tether cut-out switch.
+Shut off the engine using either ignition switch (fan cooled models only), engine cut-out switch or tether cut-out switch.

 Never leave key and tether cord on vehicle when not in operation.